freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 ![PBR Invalid](substance-pbr-invalid.png)

 Red means there's a problem.
 This is most definitely the playfield's albedo that is too dark.
 Adding a *Levels* effect to the ink's albedo and pushing up the lower boundary to `0.01` already solves most of the problems.
-We need to copy/paste it to the insert's albedo as well though.

 ![PBR Invalid](substance-pbr-invalid-but-better.png)